Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Extended experiments and analysis

 To investigate potential trainability issues associated with the barren plateaus phenomenon, we analyze the relative generator gradient magnitude $\lVert \nabla_{\bm{\theta}} L_G \rVert / K$ as a function of image sizes $N$, as it directly ties to the number of qubits $n$ via $N = 2^n$ (plus one qubit for gray-value FRQI).
 The validity of this metric as a proxy for trainability relies on the specific properties of the discriminator gradient penalty in the Wasserstein QGAN formulation \cite{gulrajani_ImprovedTrainingWasserstein_2017}, enforcing a soft 1-Lipschitz constraint via the penalty defined in Eq.~\eqref{eq:discriminator_gradient_penalty}.
 This constrains the discriminator's gradient norm $\lVert \nabla_{\bm{x}} D(\bm{x}) \rVert \approx 1$ in the relevant regions of the data manifold.
 Under this constraint, the magnitude of the backpropagated signal is dominated by (the singular values of) the generator Jacobian $\mathbf{J}_G$~\cite{pmlr-v80-odena18a}, as clear from the chain rule decomposition

 where the generator Jacobian $\mathbf{J}_G$ (whose projection is implicitly sampled via parameter-shift gradients on real hardware) is of shape $N \times K$.
 Consequently, we can disentangle the discriminator from the generator gradient magnitude $\lVert \nabla_{\bm{\theta}} L_G \rVert$, interpreting scaling observations as a characteristic of the generator's optimization landscape.
-Hence, these scaling trends offer strong empirical evidence regarding the generator ansatz's susceptibility to barren plateaus.
+Hence, these scaling trends offer preliminary empirical evidence regarding the generator ansatz's susceptibility to gradient vanishing.

 Figure~\ref{fig:grad_magnitude_scalings} shows these magnitudes for the proposed image-specific generator design vs an agnostic one on an MNIST subset (digits \textit{0} and \textit{1}).
 The gradient signal never vanishes throughout training and stabilizes after around \num{1000} training iterations, while the magnitudes are generally higher for the specific than for the agnostic generators.
-The agnostic generator exhibits decreasing magnitudes, indicating a higher susceptibility to vanishing gradients (barren plateaus) as the problem (image) size grows.
+The agnostic generator exhibits decreasing magnitudes, indicating a higher susceptibility to vanishing gradients as the problem (image) size grows.
 This is consistent with expectations for generic ansätze lacking inductive bias \citep{larocca_BarrenPlateausVariational_2025}.

 In contrast, the image-specific generator maintains larger gradients that even \emph{increase} with image size.
 Importantly, this observed increase in gradient magnitude per parameter in the specific design may be unexpected considering an increasing problem size and, hence, number of qubits.
 This observation must be interpreted in light of the constant number of layers.
 It suggests that the number of layers could potentially be scaled proportionally with the number of qubits (as typically required to achieve finer image details at higher resolutions) while maintaining the gradient signal or limiting its decay.
 Preliminary experiments with a non-constant depth, scaled proportionally to the image size, indicate that the mean gradient magnitude per parameter no longer increases with problem size but instead quickly approaches a constant value, providing preliminary validation of our trainability claim.